 Zip around their indoor and rooftop track, and enjoy their game room featuring billiards and ping pong.
 The state-of-the-art facility is complete with a bar and restaurant serving classic American pub grub.
 Contact Trackside Tavern before visiting to have a dining area reserved for your group.

-Photo credit: Cook Street School of Culinary Arts Facebook page
+A group attending a class at the Cook Street School of Culinary Arts

 In our opinion, the most fun team events revolve around food.
 Cook Street School of Culinary Arts hosts one of the most rewarding Denver team building activities.
 Not only is the dining experience delicious, but the classes are highly interactive.